2023 LCK season

 The 2023 LCK season was the twelfth season of South Korea's LCK, a professional esports league for the MOBA PC game League of Legends.
+The season was divided into two splits: Spring and Summer.
+The Spring Split began on 18 January and culminated with the playoff finals on 9 April 2023.
+The Summer Split began on 7 June and culminated with the Summer Split finals on 20 August 2023.

+The Spring Split winners, Gen.G, and runners-up, T1, qualified for the 2023 Mid-Season Invitational.
+Gen.G also won the Summer Split, directly qualifying them for the 2023 World Championship.
+T1 qualified for the 2023 World Championship via Championship Points, while both KT Rolster and Dplus Kia also qualified for the 2023 World Championship through the regional qualifier.

+Format

-The regular season format was double round robin.
+The regular season format was double round-robin.
 The games were played five days per week for both round robins.

-The spring split began on 18 January and will finish on 19 March, immediately would be followed by the spring playoffs on 22 March, which would then conclude with the spring finals.

-Starting from 2023 season, LCK introduced new format for the playoffs, where double elimination would be applied starting from the semifinals.
+Starting from the 2023 season, LCK introduced new format for the playoffs, where double elimination would be applied starting from the semifinals.
 LCK also eliminated the rules for call-up and send-down between LCK and LCK Challengers League from this season.